Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 All options are checked by default.
 Make sure to uncheck the ones you do not want in your report.

-You can also use the options at the bottom of the page to navigate through the report and set the number of posts to include on each report page.
+You can also use the navigation menu at the bottom of the page to move through the report.

 You now have a great overview of your orphan posts.
 It is now time to fix them.
 You can do that using the keyword map.